 - Agree to the terms and conditions of the permit.

 Those “terms and conditions” are important.
 Often, the ordinances give you a few “free” false alarms per year, but then the fines kick in.
 You could pay $25 to $500 – or more – for a false alarm call.
-For instance, San Francisco doesn’t play around with false alarms.
+For instance, even though there is a lot to do in San Francisco, the city doesn’t play around with false alarms.
 They even charge a “non-registered” alarm penalty on top of the false alarm penalty:

 “If your alarm location is registered, there is no penalty for the first alarm within the calendar year.
 The second alarm penalty is $100, the third is $150, the fourth is $200, and five or more is $250 per instance.
 If your alarm location is unregistered, you are charged a $100 Non-licensed Alarm penalty and the $250 Non-licensed Alarm – False Alarm fee per false alarm instance.”